vicramon/vim-quickdraw/README.md

 # QuickDraw.vim

-Quickdraw lets you quickly switch between tabs or panes in Vim.
+Quickdraw lets you quickly switch between tabs and panes in Vim.

 It also adds quite a few nice mappings.
 Check out the source to see everything that it gives you.